Information for Employees

 Under occupational health and safety legislation, employees have the right to refuse to work or to do particular work at a workplace if the employee believes on reasonable grounds that there is a dangerous condition or that the work constitutes a danger to the employee’s health and safety.
 If an employee exercises this right, CNC will follow work refusal procedures under its occupational health and safety policies.
 WorkSafeBC is continuing to monitor the progression of the virus.
 We will monitor the WorkSafeBC website for ongoing updates related to COVID-19 and keep you updated.

-On March 12, 2020 the Provincial Health Officer and Minister of Health publicly communicated the Province’s expectations regarding travel outside of Canada and the requirement for self-isolation upon return.
+The Provincial Health Officer and Minister of Health have publicly communicated the Province’s expectations regarding travel outside of Canada and the requirement for self-isolation upon return.

 In cases where the travel occurred after the advisory was issued and where exceptional circumstances existed, exceptions may be considered.
 Contact HR for more information.